The Marlows and the Traitor: Plot summary

 Lawrie gets run over on her way back to the hotel and is knocked unconscious.
 When she recovers she tells Robert Anquetil, who turns out to be a secret agent, what happened.
 He is ordered not to look for the children, since capturing the traitor and his allies is more important.

 Peter and Nicola make a plan to signal from the lighthouse to any passing ships.
 Nicola and Ginty pretend that Peter has drowned, trying to escape from the lighthouse so that he can hide without Foley coming to look for him.
 Foley seems genuinely upset about Peter and is kind to the girls.
 Later that night, they signal SOS, watching the Naval fleet go past without seeing them.
 However, they persevere and eventually are spotted by Anquetil.
 Foley comes up the stairs when they are signalling but Ginty throws her lamp at him and he is seriously injured.

 The next day, a submarine emerges and men come to collect Foley and the children.
 Peter has taken Foley's revolver and he shoots the Admiral.
 But before anything else can happen, the Navy appear and the submarine is destroyed.
 The children are rescued and Nicola fulfils an ambition on the way home, when she is allowed onto the bridge of the destroyer.
 Nicola and Peter are a little disappointed that they are forbidden from telling anyone their adventures, but Ginty is glad to forget the whole thing.

 Reception

-The Marlows and the Traitor is the only one of Forest's Marlow series to have been translated.
-Ironically, since the treachery in the English version implicitly involves England's Second World War enemies, it was published in German as Die Marlows und der Verräter in 1970 by Ravensburger.
+The Marlows and the Traitor is only one of two of Forest's Marlow series to have been translated.
+Ironically, since the treachery in the English version implicitly involves England's Second World War enemies, it was published in German.
+It was first published in German as Notsignal vom Leuchtturm in 1970 by Benziger, Zurich, and later as Die Marlows und der Verräter in 1974 by Ravensburger.
+In contrast to the original English version, the submarine is stranded in the fog and the fleeing crew is captured by the navy.
+It remains unclear who the foreign agents are.